ridi/ktlint-ruleset/README.md

 ### multiline-arguments

-There should be line breaks both after the left parenthesis and before the right parenthesis in multiline arguments.
+There should be line breaks both after the left parenthesis and before the right parenthesis in multiline arguments(except multiline by anonymous object literals or lambda expressions).
 ```kotlin
 fun foo() {
     // Yes